 Journalists in the Hindu Kush Himalayan region are often in need of resources (space, time, and means) to support investigative stories on the impacts of climate change and other drivers of change.
 Under the Himalayan Climate Change Adaptation Programme (HICAP), and specifically its communication and outreach component, the International Centre for Integrated Mountain Development (ICIMOD), GRID-Arendalandthe Center for International Climate and Environmental Research-Oslo (CICERO) will provide a limited number of grants to support professional journalists in reporting investigative stories on climate-related environmental issues, with special regard to adaptation measures.

 Photo: ICIMOD/Jitendra Bajracharya

-HICAP, a major initiative under ICIMOD’s Regional Programme on Adaptation to Change, is a five-year (2011–2016) applied and basic research programme.
+HICAP is a major initiative under ICIMOD’s Regional Programme on Adaptation to Change.
 It focuses on five sub-basins of major Himalayan river systems: two sub-basins of the Brahmaputra and one each of the Indus, Ganges, and Salween-Mekong.
 The HICAP grant programme seeks to encourage journalists from the Hindu Kush Himalayan region to report on climate change across the five sub-basins: the upper Indus, Koshi, upper Brahmaputra, eastern Brahmaputra, and Salween-upper Mekong.